Role of the remnant symmetries in gravitational theories based on absolute parallelism: a 2D standpoint: 2D-Gravity built upon the torsion 2-form

 We observe that for $t\rightarrow\pm \infty$ (depending if we are in the contracting or expanding branch), the scale factor corresponds to a de Sitter stage.
 This will render the black (or white) hole geodesically complete for any physical $\omega$.

 In turn, if we consider $\texttt{y}>>1$, Eq. (\ref{defy4}) reads

 that is,

 After a redefinition of $c$, which hereafter we will zeroed without loss of generality.
 Milne spacetime $a(t)\propto |t|$ emerges asymptotically for a radiation dominated universe ($\omega=1$).
+With the help of (\ref{metint}) and (\ref{defy9}) we can mention that the units of $\kappa$ are just $[length]^2$, because $a_{1}^2=4G^2M^2$.

 Notice that $\lambda$ is absent in this solution.
 This reinforces the fact that Milne is a sort of low energy regime of the theory, consistent with the fact that it duly describes the spacetime near the horizon.
 This is the kind of behavior we are looking for.
 In Fig. \ref{fig1} we present the evolution of the scale factor for the expanding branch as it is provided by the equation (\ref{defy4}), from where we observe the asymptotics just discussed.

 In order to complete the understanding of the solution we now derive the Ricci scalar for the two-dimensional spacetime in discussion.
 For the metric (\ref{metint}) we have $R=2\ddot{a}/a$, or $R=2\left(\dot{H}+H^{2}\right)$.
 Due to the fact that any two-dimensional space is conformally flat, the Riemann curvature tensor $R^{\mu}_{\,\,\nu\rho\sigma}$ and the Ricci tensor $R_{\mu\nu}$ can be written in terms of the scalar $R$, so that $R$ alone completely determines the local geometry.
 Moreover, when $R=const.$, the two dimensional space is maximally symmetric.
 Indeed for $R=0$, the spacetime is flat, which is possible when $a\left( t\right)$ is linear in time, that is, on the Milne solution, and when $a\left( t\right) =const.$ which corresponds to Minkowski space.
 On the other hand, when $R$ is a non-null constant the scale factor is exponential, which corresponds to de Sitter solution.
 Furthermore, when $a\left( t\right) $ is expressed by a power-law function, $R$ is asymptotically zero for large values of $t$.